UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_04.md

 2. **Reverting previous changes** ✔️

+Notes:

-Notes: We have learned two ways to go back in time in our project history: hard reset and revert changes.
-One of the major differences is that when we select the option of doing a hard reset we are deleting the history of a project.
+We have learned two methods
+to go back in time in our project history: hard reset and revert.

+One of the major differences is that when we choose to do a hard reset we are deleting the history of a project.
 This is the opposite of what happens when you revert your changes.
-If you revert the changes you can include the deletions as a new commit that grows the history of your project.
+If you revert the changes
+you can include the deletions
+as a new commit that grows
+the history of your project.

-The question will be, would you like to track the deletion (revert) or go back to a previous point of your project (hard reset)?
+The question will be,
+would you like to track the deletion (revert) or go back to a previous point of your project (hard reset)?

 ---